 3. Quality of food is about the same.
 I say that because I am not a foodie.
 I like the numerous options that NCL has but Disney has presentation and dishes down to perfection.
 NCL still has great fish dishes, steaks and desserts but what Disney does offer is higher quality.
 (I think you really get what you pay for here).
 Although quality over quantity is key, doing a 7 night cruise I’m glad we had so many more options than what Disney offers.

 4. Sodas aren’t free.
 Even if you purchase the NCL soda package, you have to wait in line at the bars to get your cup filled.
 I like that Disney is free and easy to access.
 The plus to NCL is that they do have free flavored waters available throughout the day.

 I would say dining is a tie

-1. We had an oceanview room that slept 5, as I took my Dad along with us.
+1. We had an oceanview room that slept 5.
 DCL offers cabins for 5 and they are: Queen, twin bunks and a murphy pull out twin.
 NCL had 2 twins pushed together to make a queen/king and a full sized bottom and twin top bunk.
-So my Dad and 1 child had to sleep together.
+So 2 children had to sleep together.
 It wasn’t ideal but it worked.

 2. Our cabin was trendy, modern in decorations and I really liked the feel.
 It seemed like we had much more storage than Disney since we had an extra single closest on top of the double closet.
 Plus you can store under the full sized couch pull out.